Jaisalmer Packages

 Who This Trip Is Best For

-Thrillophilia designs each package around your preferred style of travel.
+Thrillophilia designs each Jaisalmer tour package around your preferred style of travel.
 Our destination experts build your itinerary based on what kind of trip you are actually planning.
-Here are some major packages available for Jaisalme trip:
+Here are some major packages available for a Jaisalmer trip:

 1. First Time Jaisalmer Travellers

-A two to three day Jaisalmer tour package with Thrillophilia works best for a first visit.
-It gives enough time to cover the fort and havelis and still get one proper desert evening at Sam Sand Dunes.
+A two-to-three-day Jaisalmer tour package with Thrillophilia works best for a first visit.
+It gives enough time to cover the fort and havelis and still get a proper desert evening at Sam Sand Dunes.

 Adding more destinations to a first trip usually means doing everything partially, so keeping the itinerary focused on Jaisalmer itself tends to give a more complete experience.